nickvsnetworking/pyhss/README.md

 The *subscribers.csv* file contains the IMSI and Crypto values of each subscriber.

+The IP address in AVP 257 (Host-IP-Address) is based upon the name of the machine in /etc/hosts on Linux enviroments.
+You can statically set this if required.

 ## Extending
 To implement a new response is simply a matter of adding the *packet_vars['command_code']* and *packet_vars['ApplicationId']* to the if/elif loop in *hss.py*.